Color Gamut Explained

 Basic Concept of Color Gamut

-Color Gamut = The range of colors a display device can reproduce
+Color Gamut = The range of colors a computer monitor can reproduce

 Analogy: If all colors are like a palette, color gamut is the portion of colors you can use.